Elvis Costello: 1976–1977: My Aim Is True

-In mid-August 1976, Costello included "Mystery Dance" and "Radio Sweetheart" on a demo tape he gave to Stiff Records, a new independent label that had just released its first single.
-Partly due to the airplay received from Gillett around the same time, Costello was soon evaluating offers from several record companies, including Gillett's own Oval Records.
-Costello chose to work with Stiff Records because they seemed prepared to move the fastest.
-Stiff had been founded by Jake Riviera, who managed several acts Costello admired, and Dave Robinson.
-Nick Lowe, whom Costello was on friendly terms with because he had attended so many performances by Lowe's band Brinsley Schwarz, was the label's first artist and soon became its in-house producer.

-Following a successful test-session in mid-September at Pathway Studios, an inexpensive studio in North London, Stiff agreed to finance more sessions for Costello with Clover, an American country-rock band from Marin County, California, as the backing band.
-Starting in late November or early December, Costello travelled to Headley Grange in East Hampshire, where Clover were living, to spend the day rehearsing and working out arrangements for a batch of his songs and then recording the songs with the band the next day at Pathway.
-Costello still held a full-time office job, so the sessions were spaced over several weeks to accommodate his work schedule and Stiff's tight finances.
+In mid-August 1976, Costello was signed to the independent label Stiff Records.
+Following a successful test-session in mid-September 1976 at Pathway Studios, an inexpensive studio in North London, Stiff agreed to finance more sessions for Costello with Clover, an American country-rock band from Marin County, California, as the backing band.
+Throughout late November or early December, Costello rehearsed with Clover at Headley Grange in East Hampshire, after which he recorded the songs properly with the band the next day at Pathway.
+The sessions were spaced over several weeks to accommodate his full-time work schedule and Stiff's tight finances.
 My Aim Is True was recorded and mixed in six four-hour sessions for a total cost of about £1,000.
-The final mix was completed in late January 1977.
-Producer Nick Lowe, recording engineer Barry Farmer and Clover bassist John Ciambotti have all said they found Costello confident, well-prepared, and mature beyond his years during the making of the album.
+The sessions were produced by Nick Lowe, Stiff's first artist and in-house producer.